interpfister/ryanpfister-dot-com-mini/content/about/_index.md

 - Security tooling

 Technologies I have the most experience with: React, JavaScript/TypeScript, node.js and next.js,  C#, Java/Spring MVC, Jenkins, Azure and AWS, SQL, JIRA, Azure DevOps, RiskAMP.

-I prefer to do 1099 "corp-to-corp" work, but I'm also comfortable doing W2 work through your company or a pass-through organization if required.
-I'm a U.S. citizen.

-Current hobbies and interests: Infant parenting, slow cooking, cocktails, financial independence, changes in hours worked by income level over time.